SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-backup-service.md

 ## Conformance Tests

 Conformance tests include using the `/v3/{project_id}/backups` Block Storage API endpoint to create a volume and a backup of it as a non-admin user and subsequently restore the backup on a new volume while verifying the success of each operation.
+These tests verify the mandatory part of the standard: providing the Volume Backup API.

 There is a test suite in [`volume-backup-tester.py`](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/volume-backup/volume-backup-tester.py).
 The test suite connects to the OpenStack API and executes basic operations using the volume backup API to verify that the functionality requested by the standard is available.
 Please consult the associated [README.md](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/volume-backup/README.md) for detailed setup and testing instructions.

+Note that these tests don't verify the optional part of the standard: providing a separate storage backend for Cinder volume backups.
+This cannot be checked from outside of the infrastructure as it is an architectural property of the infrastructure itself and transparent to customers.